maihientran/sys_arch_project/readme.txt

-# to create a file named data with big filesize
+# to create a file named data with large filesize
 # by concatenating "file"
 chmod +x generate.sh
 ./generate.sh <file> <int>